 Enjoy your next paddle with Florida Paddle Notes!

-Hi, I’m James Steele and welcome to Florida Paddle Notes.
-I grew up in Miami Florida in the 50’s and 60’s and was always around the water.
-The Florida Keys, The Everglades, the many beaches and waterways throughout South Florida were my backyard.
-Consequently, at 17, I bought my first Mohawk canoe and started to expand my paddling area.
-Slowly, I made my way up the state venturing out on new waterways, with an old favorite of mine being Fisheating Creek ( as long as the water level was high! ).
+Hi, I’m James Steele, and welcome to Florida Paddle Notes.
+I grew up in Miami Florida in the ’50s and ’60s and was always around the water.
+The Florida Keys, The Everglades, and the many beaches and waterways throughout South Florida were my backyard.
+Consequently, as a teenager, I bought my first Mohawk canoe and started to expand my paddling adventures.
+Soon, I made my way up the state, and am now living at Tranquilla Cove Homestead, near Orange Springs venturing out on new and exciting waterways.

 Things all changed…

-that I took my love for paddling to another level..
+In 1972 I purchased a 5-acre lot in a very rural subdivision called Rum Island Estates, just outside of High Springs, Fl.
+The property, located on sandy Rum Island Road, was a short walk to a gorgeous spring called Rum Island Spring, right on The Santa Fe River!
+Needless to say, I was in heaven!
+Back then the spring was rarely visited except by the few locals.
+It was there, on the Santa Fe River, that my love for paddling went to another level..
 Almost daily, I explored the Santa Fe River and the numerous springs along its journey to the Suwannee River.
 Many warm sunny days were also spent exploring the pristine 6 miles of the Ichetucknee River, yet to be a state park, as it flowed into the Santa Fe.

-Length 12’ ~ Height 15” ~ Weight ( without equipment ) 64 lbs ~ Capacity 350 lbs.
+Length 12’ ~ Height 15” ~ 28″ Wide ~ Weight ( without equipment ) 64 lbs ~ Capacity 350 lbs.

-Keepers foot brace system ~ Bow hatch, center and stern day hatches and a stern tankwell with bungee ~ Comfort carry handles ~ Paddle Park ~ Scotty Portable Camera Mount and extender ~ Scotty Baitcaster Rod Holder ~ Scotty Bait Accessory Table ~ 2 Flush Mount Rod Holders ~ 3.5 lbs Anchor w/Cleat ~ Targus Extending monopod with GoPro Mount ~ Pijio Coccyx Orthopedic Comfort memory Foam Seat Cushion
+Keepers foot brace system ~ Bow hatch, center and stern day hatches and a stern tankwell with bungee ~ Comfort carry handles ~ Paddle Park ~ Scotty Portable Camera Mount and extender ~ Scotty Baitcaster Rod Holder ~ Scotty Bait Accessory Table ~ 2 Flush Mount Rod Holders ~ 3.5 lbs Anchor w/Cleat ~ Targus Extending monopod with GoPro Mount ~ Pijio Coccyx Orthopedic Comfort Memory Foam Seat Cushion